SEPTA

 SEPTA Headquarters is located at 1234 Market Street, Philadelphia, PA, 19107

 City Transit Division routes are routes that operate within the city of Philadelphia.
 Most bus and trolley routes, as well as all three subway/rapid transit lines, operate within this division.
 All three trackless trolley lines also operate within this division.
 Route numbers for bus and trolley routes in this division typically lie within numbers 1-89.
-Exceptions to this include routes G, H, J, K, L, R, XH, and Boulevard Direct.
-All of the routes designated with a single letter or a double letter (XH) are simply carryovers from the old Philadelphia Transit Company (PTC) designator system where letters represented bus routes and numbers represented trolleys.
-Obviously, that system has since become obsolete as the only trolley routes in the city transit division today are routes 10, 11, 13, 15, 34, and 36.
-The Boulevard Direct is a new bus route meant to operate as a rapid transit line hence being named as such.
-More on the City Transit Division can be found on Wikipedia.
+Exceptions to this are routes K, and Boulevard Direct.

 Suburban Transit Division routes are routes that operate in Chester, Delaware, and Montgomery Counties.
 Routes 90-99, 124-125, and 131 operate in Montgomery County.
-Routes 101-123, 126, and Norristown High-Speed Line operate in Delaware County, and Routes 127-130 and 133 operate in Bucks County.
-There are a few routes that cross counties such as route 92 which operates in Chester and Montgomery County, route 106 which serves Delaware and Chester County, and so on.
-For more details on the suburban transit division, it’s best if you look at the Wikipedia article on that topic
+Routes 103-123, 126, and the SEPTA Metro D (D1 and D2) and M Lines operate in Delaware County, and Routes 127-130 and 133 operate in Bucks County.
+There are a few routes that cross counties such as route 92 which operates in Chester and Montgomery County, route 106 which serves Delaware and Chester County, the SEPTA Metro M lines, which operate from Delaware County into Montgomery County, and so on.

-SEPTA’s Bus Fleet consists of mostly New Flyer Buses, with less than a quarter of the fleet being NovaBus Built, and a small fleet of buses built by Proterra.
+SEPTA’s transit bus fleet consists of mostly New Flyer Buses, with less than a quarter of the fleet being NovaBus Built, and a small fleet of buses built by Proterra.
 The best way to learn details and specifics on SEPTA’s fleet such as depot assignments, and exact delivery dates, as well as use an active bus tracking system, it’s best to go on Philadelphia Transit Vehicles.

 YearMake/ModelImageEngine/TransmissionFleet NumbersNotes